idleberg/atom-language-nsis/README.md

 ## License

-This work is dual-licensed under [The MIT License](https://opensource.org/licenses/MIT).
+This work is under [The MIT License](https://opensource.org/licenses/MIT).